 Error estimates in energy norm will be proved by comparing the solution of (\ref{uh0}) with $u^0$, where $u^0 \in H^1_0(\Omega)$ is the unique solution of the equation $-\Delta u^0 = f$ in $\Omega$.
 Clearly enough $u^0+u^H$ is the solution of (\ref{Poisson}) and hence $u^0$ fulfills:

 with

-Henceforth we denote by $D^j w$ the $j$-th order tensor whose components are the $j$-th order partial derivatives of a function $w$ in the strong or the weak sense.
+Henceforth we denote by $D^j w$ the $j$-th order tensor whose components are the $j$-th order partial derivatives with respect to the space variables of a function $w$ in the strong or the weak sense.
 Alternatively we may also write $H(w)$ instead of $D^2 w$ and ${\bf grad}\;w$ instead of $D^1 w$. \\ Many results in the sequel rely on classical inverse inequalities applying to polynomials defined in $T$ (see e. g. \cite{Verfuerth}) and their extensions to neighboring sets.
-Besides \eqref{L2TDelta} we shall use the following one: \\ There exists a constant ${\mathcal C}_I$ depending only on $k$ and the shape parameter of ${\mathcal T}_h$ (cf. \cite{BrennerScott}) such that for $1 \leq j \leq k$ it holds:
+Besides \eqref{L2TDelta} we shall use the following one: \\ There exists a constant ${\mathcal C}_I$ depending only on $k$ and the shape regularity of ${\mathcal T}_h$ (cf. \cite{BrennerScott}, Ch.4, Sect 4) such that for $1 \leq j \leq k$ it holds: